danielaparker/jsoncons/README.md

 jsoncons uses some features that are new to C++ 11, including [move semantics](http://thbecker.net/articles/rvalue_references/section_02.html) and the [AllocatorAwareContainer](http://en.cppreference.com/w/cpp/concept/AllocatorAwareContainer) concept.
 It has been tested with MS VC++ 2015, GCC 4.8, GCC 4.9, GCC 6.2.0 and recent versions of clang.
 Note that `std::regex` isn't fully implemented in GCC 4.8., so `jsoncons_ext/jsonpath` regular expression filters aren't supported for that compiler.

-Features:

-- Uses the standard C++ input/output streams library
-- Supports conversion from and to the standard library sequence containers, associative containers, std::pair, and std::tuple
-- Supports conversion from and to user defined types
-- Supports object members sorted alphabetically by name or in original order
-- Implements parsing and serializing JSON text in UTF-8 for narrow character strings and streams
-- Supports UTF16 (UTF32) encodings with size 2 (size 4) wide characters
-- Supports event based JSON parsing and serializing with user defined input and output handlers
-- Accepts and ignores single line comments that start with //, and multi line comments that start with /* and end with */
-- Parses files with duplicate object member names but uses only the last entry
-- Supports optional escaping of the solidus (/) character
-- Supports reading a sequence of JSON texts from a stream
-- Supports optional escaping of non-ascii UTF-8 octets

-Extensions:

-- [jsonpointer](doc/ref/jsonpointer/jsonpointer.md) implements the IETF standard [JavaScript Object Notation (JSON) Pointer](https://tools.ietf.org/html/rfc6901)
-- [jsonpatch](doc/ref/jsonpatch/jsonpatch.md) implements the IETF standard [JavaScript Object Notation (JSON) Patch](https://tools.ietf.org/html/rfc6902)
-- [jsonpath](doc/ref/jsonpath/jsonpath.md) implements [Stefan Goessner's JsonPath](http://goessner.net/articles/JsonPath/).
-It also supports search and replace using JsonPath expressions.
-- [csv](doc/ref/csv/csv.md) implements reading (writing) JSON values from (to) CSV files
-- [msgpack](doc/ref/msgpack/msgpack.md) implements encode to and decode from the [MessagePack](http://msgpack.org/index.html) binary serialization format.
-- [cbor](doc/ref/cbor/cbor.md) implements encode to and decode from the IETF standard [Concise Binary Object Representation (CBOR)](http://cbor.io/).

-Planned new features are listed on the [roadmap](doc/Roadmap.md)

 ### Get jsoncons

 Download the [latest release](https://github.com/danielaparker/jsoncons/releases) and unpack the zip file.
 Find the directory `jsoncons` under `src`, and copy it to your `include` directory.
 If you wish to use extensions, copy the `jsoncons_ext` directory as well.